 Before closing the hood, check to see that you have not forgotten any tools, rags, etc. and return the support rod to its clip-this prevents rattles.
 Then lower the hood and make sure it locks into place.
 If necessary, press down gently on the front edge to lock it.

-After inserting the support rod into the slot, make sure the rod supports the hood securely from falling down on to your head or body.
+After inserting the support rod into the slot, make sure the rod supports the hood securely to prevent injury due to unexpected, sudden hood closure.